dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 ## Being able to read the data

 The original eBPF trace function was based on the sample code from `bcc`.
-The Dtrace spec for `command__set`, can be used to determine the argument ordering and type information:
+The Dtrace probe spec for `command__set`, can be used to determine the argument ordering and type information:

 ```{.c include=src/mctop-basic/tools/mctop.py startLine=67 endLine=90}
 ```

 This basic probe was printing data for the key!
-But it wasn't reading anything for the size parameter that, which was needed in order to replicate the key size feature of the original `mctop`.
+But it wasn't reading anything for the size parameter, which was needed in order to replicate the key size feature of the original `mctop`.

 The calls to `bpf_usdt_readarg` are reading the parameter into a 64 bit container.
 Sometimes this is for literal values, and sometimes it is for addresses.
-Reading literal values is easy and efficient, they are simply copied into the address passed in as the third argument, as the bitwise `&` operator is used for.
+Reading literal values is easy and efficient, they are simply copied into the address passed in as the third argument, as the bitwise AND operator is used for.
 This is why `u64 keystr = 0, bytecount = 0;` is in the code, to declare the sizes of these storage containers as 64 bits, unsigned.